leandrocgsi/erudio-api-oauth2/README.md

 # Swagger API documentation

-You can see the documentation API in localhost adress:
+Swagger is a simple but powerful representation of your RESTful API.
+With the largest ecosystem of API tooling on the planet, thousands of developers are supporting Swagger in almost every modern programming language and deployment environment.
+In January 1st 2016 the [Swagger Specification](http://swagger.io/) has been donated to the [Open API Initiative (OAI)](https://openapis.org/) and has been renamed to the [OpenAPI Specification](https://openapis.org/).
+With a Swagger-enabled API, you get interactive documentation, client SDK generation and discoverability.
+In this example you can see the documentation API in localhost adress:

 ```sh
 http://localhost:8080/sdoc.jsp